rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 As of version `3.5.0` application callback handlers <strong>can</strong> invoke blocking operations (such as `IModel.QueueDeclare` or `IModel.BasicCancel`). `IBasicConsumer` callbacks are invoked concurrently.
 However, per-channel operation order is preserved.
-In other word, if messages A and B were delivered in this order on the same channel, they will be processed in this order.
+In other words, if messages A and B were delivered in this order on the same channel, they will be processed in this order.
 If messages A and B were delivered on different channels, they can be processed in any order (or in parallel).
 Consumer callbacks are invoked in tasks dispatched a [TaskScheduler](https://msdn.microsoft.com/en-us/library/dd997402%28v=vs.110%29.aspx).